-Regarding representation, Mahit’s predecessor was bisexual, which adds depth and emotion in the later chapters and was one of the plot points that piqued my interest.
+Regarding representation, Mahit’s predecessor is bisexual, which adds depth and emotion in the later chapters and was one of the plot points that piqued my interest.
 Mahit herself could be anything between lesbian, ace or pansexual.
-It isn’t really explored in any detail, which makes me wonder why it was mentioned at all, unless to make a point that sexuality and labels shouldn’t matter in the greater narrative.
+It isn’t really explored in any detail, which makes me wonder why it was mentioned at all unless to make a point that sexuality and labels shouldn’t matter in the greater narrative.

 I do appreciate that this is a debut novel and Martine’s writing style is commendable.
 I will be keeping an eye out for reviews of her sequel, as I think her voice became stronger towards the end of the book.